 Get the knowledge you need to live the life you desire.
 Procrastinating on your education is the same as putting off having your best life possible.

 “Uncertainty and fear are relieved by authority.
-Training is authority.” – Ryan Holiday, author of “Ego is the Enemy”How to stand out from the competitionTom Ferry explains why it’s crucial to have a USP READ MORE
+Training is authority.” – Ryan Holiday, author of “Ego is the Enemy”Yes, there is such a thing as too much real estate techBrokerages that pile on the tech might be hurting their business READ MORE

 6. Get out of judgement and criticism and into curiosity